inakiabt/walkie-talkie/README.md

 # Walkie-Talkie

-An interface for speaking to intercom.io API.
-There complete docs can be found here - http://doc.intercom.io/api/
+### An interface for speaking to intercom.io API.

+Walkie-Talkie is a fork of the original project [node-intercom](https://github.com/silentrob/node-intercom) developed by [Rob Ellis](https://github.com/silentrob).
+I used the original project as a basis to further develop my nodeJS skills and contribute back to the Open Source community.
+We also use Walkie-Talkie internally for [Postach.io](http://postach.io) for recording events and user conversation management.

 ## Installation